fhnw-bacnet-it/fhnw-bacnet-it.github.io/README.md

 import ch.fhnw.bacnetit.transportbinding.ws.outgoing.api.*;
 ```

-The Configurator class contains the Main() method only.
+The __Configurator__ class contains the main() method only.
 Lets go trough the steps one by one.

 In this tutorial two ASEs get simulated, both running on localhost (port 8080 and 9090).
-Both ASE simulate each two BACnet devices.
+Both ASEs simulate each two BACnet devices.
 An ASE needs one or several Transport Bindings to communicate (e.g. http or websocket).